TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 - Contains a body that provides a concise yet clear description of why the commit needed to be made (e.g., "Screen readers won't read the images to users with disabilities without this information.").
 - Separates the subject from the body with a new/blank line.
 This is a best practice we highly recommend following.
 It makes commit messages easier for other developers to read.

+Some teams of developers might have their own convention for commit messages in specific formats.
+However, they still follow the same principles as this lesson outlined.

 ### How to commit with a subject and body in the message

 Up until now, you've been told to commit with `git commit -m <message>`.
 To make a commit with subject and body in message, the simplest way is to type `git commit` without the `-m` flag and message argument.